drhoan/project-3-master-and-worker-thread-pool-JovanniRodriguez/README.md

 in the following ways.
 You must add code to spawn the required number of worker threads, and write the function to be run by these threads.
 This function will remove/consume items from the shared buffer and print them to screen.
 Further, you must add logic to correctly synchronize the producer and consumer threads in such a way that every number is produced and consumed exactly once.
-Further, producerse must not try to produce when the buffer is full, and consumers should not consume from an empty buffer.
+Further, producers must not try to produce when the buffer is full, and consumers should not consume from an empty buffer.
 While you need to ensure that all C workers are involved in consuming the integers, it is not necessary to ensure perfect load balancing between the workers.
 Once allM integers (from 0 toM −1)